izuzanak/uclang/uclang/doc/intro.md

   * All values are objects.
   * There are no global functions, all actions are performed by methods of objects.
-  * Subsets of methods defines various interfaces.
+  * Subsets of methods define various interfaces.

-Uclang was designed as fully interpreted language, so its performance falls to class of interpreted languages like Lua or Python.
-Intermediate code generated from source strings is not translated to machine code by any sort of JIT compilation.
+Uclang, was designed as a fully interpreted language, so its performance falls into the class of interpreted languages like Lua or Python.
+The intermediate code generated from source strings is not translated to machine code by any sort of JIT compilation.

-This document contains mainly examples and brief descriptions of language principles and features, divided to few categories.
+This document contains mainly examples and brief descriptions of language principles and features, divided into few categories.

 ## Syntax of language

-Syntax of language Uclang is derived from syntax of programming languages C/C++ with some differences:
+Syntax of language Uclang is derived from the syntax of programming languages C/C++ with some differences:

   * Classes and inheritance related syntax is derived from programming language Java.
-  * Syntax constructs related to dynamic nature of language are derived from various interpreted languages (Python, JavaScript).
+  * Syntax constructs related to the dynamic nature of language are derived from various interpreted languages (Python, JavaScript).
-  * Switch syntax was modified to be more appropriate for dynamic language.
+  * Switch syntax was modified to be more appropriate for the dynamic language.

 ### Basic syntax

-Classes can be defined on top level or can be nested in some parent class.
+Classes can be defined at top level or can be nested in some parent class.
 Member variables and methods must be declared inside some parent class.
 Executed script and all imported modules should contain exactly one class of name `Main`, with `static` and `public` method `main#1`.
 This method will be